-(d) Transactions without consideration: The law lists down, exhaustively, cases where a transaction shall be treated as a 'supply 'even though there is no consideration.
-Such transactions are listed in Schedule I. Once an activity is deemed to be a 'supply' under the paragraph listed in Schedule I, the value of taxable supply shall be determined in
+(d) Transactions without consideration: The law lists down, exhaustively, cases where a transaction shall be treated as a 'supply' even though there is no consideration.
+Such transactions are listed in Schedule I. Once an activity is deemed to be a 'supply' under Schedule I, the value of taxable supply shall be determined in terms of provisions of Section 15(4) of the Act read with Chapter IV (Determination of Value of Supply) of CGST Rules.

 In this regard, it may be noted that on careful consideration of the essential ingredients of a valid contract, it cannot be disputed that a contract without consideration is not a contract at all.
-The reference made to 'transactions without consideration' In Schedule I does not imply that a void contract is being made valid, by GST laws.
+The reference made to 'transactions without consideration' in Schedule I does not imply that a void contract is being made valid, by GST laws.
 It can be argued that transactions listed in Schedule I, are not contracts at all owing to lack of consideration in terms of the Contract Laws.
-Even though they are not contracts, by legal fiction, flowing from section 7(1)(c) read with Schedule I, they will be nevertheless regarded as a 'supply' and made taxable.
-As can be seen from the above, in all other clauses of section 7(1), supply exists within a valid contract, but in select circumstances supply is imputed by legal fiction in the absence of a contract.
-It is therefore important not to extrapolate this legal fiction beyond the specific cases to which the law imputes this fiction.
+Even though they are not contracts, by legal fiction, flowing from Section 7(1)(c) read with Schedule I, they will be nevertheless regarded as a 'supply' and made taxable.
+As can be seen from the above, in all other clauses of Section 7(1), supply exists within a valid contract, but in select circumstances supply is imputed by legal fiction in the absence of a contract.
+It is, therefore, important not to extrapolate this legal fiction beyond the specific cases to which the law imputes this fiction.